10 steps to world peace

 1 Start by stamping out exclusion

 Evidence shows that conflict happens in places where people can’t trust the police or get access to justice, and their prospects for a decent life are stolen by corrupt elites.
-Governments everywhere need to start respecting and stop the neglect, abuse and stigmatization of their own people.
+Governments everywhere need to stop the neglect, abuse and stigmatization of their own people.
 Media and others that promote ‘them-and-us’ thinking must be challenged to stop spreading hate.

 2 Bring about true equality between women and men